TheLongIslander/Publish-Subscribe-for-Patient-Visit-Scheduling/README.txt

 	node server.js

 The server will start and listen for requests on port 3000.

+**IMPORTANT**: To use email notification features, make sure to update your email using the POST /api/update-emails endpoint!

 ## Dependencies
 - express: Web server framework